 This will prove to be a valuable document throughout the process in that it will give you a quick way to check in periodically to make sure you are still on track with your strategic goals, and it will help you communicate to your team why they are doing what you’re asking them to do.

-If you execute this part of the agile project management approach correctly, the process of using two tools — one for tracking the details, the other for communicating the high-level strategy — will be smooth and simple.
+Suppose you execute this part of the agile project management approach correctly.
+In that case, the process of using two tools — one for tracking the details, the other for communicating the high-level strategy — will be smooth and straightforward.
 Indeed, the best purpose-built roadmap tools integrate seamlessly with your project management software.

 Agile Project Management is Smart Project Management

-As a project manager, you have likely been trained to think in terms of creating and executing long, highly detailed, and largely fixed project plans.
-But in today’s fast-changing business environment, these static, long-term plans lose strategic value quickly after they are drafted.
+As a project manager, you think in terms of creating and executing.
+Static, long-term plans lose strategic value quickly.

 With that in mind, your instinct to try the agile project management approach is a smart one.
 We hope you will follow the simple three-step process outlined here and give this new approach a try.
 If you do, please let us know how it works for you and your team.